HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: System Design and Implementation

 \textbf{Run asymmetric data parallelism}.
-For the two GPUs in machine \textit{A} on stage-$0$ of pipeline-$1$, and GPUs on stage-$0$ and stage-$1$ of pipeline-$1$, although tensor model parallelism partitions the parameters to different sizes, running data parallel communication among these stages is supported as discussed in \S \ref{sec:sys-degisn}.
-This flexible design enhanced the performance of pipeline-$1$ from two aspects. (\underline{i}) Decreasing the number of pipeline stages can reduce pipeline communication and bubble costs. (\underline{ii}) Adopting tensor model parallelism on machine \textit{A} can enhance the performance of pipeline-$1$.
+For two GPUs in machine \textit{A} on stage-$0$ of pipeline-$1$, and GPUs on stage-$0$ and stage-$1$ of pipeline-$1$, although tensor parallelism partitions the parameters to different sizes, data parallel communication among these stages is supported as discussed in \S \ref{sec:sys-degisn}.
+This flexible design enhanced the performance of pipeline-$1$ from two aspects. (\underline{i}) Decreasing the number of pipeline stages reduces pipeline communication and bubble costs. (\underline{ii}) Adopting tensor parallelism on machine \textit{A} enhances the performance of pipeline-$1$.

 In summary, the end-to-end training iteration time of \sys for the parallel strategy shown in \autoref{fig:example}-(Bottom) is estimated to be $25.55$s, making it $1.6\times$ faster than Megatron in this hypothetical heterogeneous setting.